 What are the Cup Competitions?

-Recognizing the need for an event along the lines of Cal and Pac Cup for C level players, 2011 SDTF Board members Allen Sanchez and Scott Guiltner worked with representatives from our sister clubs in San Francisco and Los Angeles.
-Together, they created the West Coast Cup competition.
+Recognizing the need for an event along the lines of Cal and Pac Cup for C-level players, 2011 SDTF Board members Allen Sanchez and Scott Guiltner worked with representatives from our sister clubs in San Francisco and Los Angeles, and together, they created the West Coast Cup competition.

 While both Open and A players compete in Cal Cup, Open players are generally given priority.
 As a result, A-level players began to clamor for a Cup of their own, and once again, SDTF led the way.
 Thanks to the tireless work of longtime SDTF member and board chairperson, Frank January, the Gold Cup was born.
 In 2017, the first annual Gold Cup competition was held, featuring teams from San Francisco, Los Angeles, and San Diego.